New Imaris Surfaces Rendering Technology for Large Images| Technology Article

 - Multi-threading of rendering, decompression and loading

 In combination, these features enable fast rendering of Surfaces of 100 GB size or more using commodity hardware.
-In the following paragraphs the above features will be explained in more details.
+In the following paragraphs the above features are explained in more detail...

 Multi-resolution format in 3D block-wise layout